AlexandrosLiaskos/GeoDBs/README.md

 The RLS policies implement the following security model:

 - **Floods table**: Public read access for all users, administrative write access only (via service role key)
-- **Submissions table**: Public read and insert access with rate limiting enforced at database level; updates and deletes restricted to service role
+- **Submissions table**: Public read and insert access with rate limiting enforced at database level; updates and deletes restricted to authenticated admin users
-- **Submission_rate_limits table**: Public read/write for rate limit tracking, delete operations restricted to service role
+- **Submission_rate_limits table**: Public read/write for rate limit tracking, delete operations restricted to admin users

 This model ensures that:
 - Anyone can view flood data and submissions (public read access)
 - Anyone can submit contributions, but only up to the defined rate limits
-- Only administrators (using service role key) can modify submission status or delete records
+- Only administrators (authenticated with admin role) can modify submission status or delete records
 - Rate limiting is enforced at the database level, preventing circumvention
+- Admin authentication is required for privileged operations

 ### Rate Limiting Enforcement